lingui/js-lingui/docs/tutorials/setup-cra.rst

    There should be no error and you can find extracted messages in src/locales.

 Congratulations!
-You've sucessfully set up project with LinguiJS.
+You've successfully set up project with LinguiJS.
 Now it's good time to follow :doc:`React tutorial </tutorials/react>` or read about :doc:`ICU Message Format </ref/message-format>` which is used in messages.